 Majority Believe it is More Important in Light of Pandemic

-WASHINGTON— A new AARP survey, released in conjunction with Social Security’s 85th anniversary, confirms that Americans highly value Social Security, and even more so due to the pandemic.
+MONTGOMERY, Ala. — A new AARP survey, released in conjunction with Social Security’s 85th anniversary, confirms that Americans highly value Social Security, and even more so due to the pandemic.
 The vast majority of Americans – 93% of Republicans, 99% of Democrats, and 92% of Independents – see Social Security as an important government program, and 56% believe it is even more important for retirees in light of the coronavirus pandemic.
-In a letter sent yesterday to President Trump, AARP asked him to explain his plan to replace Social Security funding.
+In a letter sent yesterday (AARP Letter on Social Security) to President Trump, AARP asked him to explain his plan to replace Social Security funding.

-Nearly 700,000 retirees in Connecticut receive Social Security retirement benefits and accounts for more than half of the income for over 40% of families.
+More than a million Alabamians receive Social Security benefits, and it accounts for more than half of the household income for nearly 62% of families who receive it.

-AARP’s survey found that Social Security is a key source of income and economic stability in retirement, but they have concerns about whether it will be enough.
+AARP’s survey found that Social Security is a key source of income and economic stability in retirement, but Americans have concerns about whether it will be enough.

 - Nearly three-quarters of Americans (74%) are worried that Social Security will not provide enough to live on during their retirement.

 - Two-thirds of Americans believe the average monthly Social Security retirement benefit of $1503 per month is too low.
 Nearly 3 in 5 Americans are not confident in the future of Social Security, with confidence in the program lowest among 30-49-year-olds at only 28%.

 - Nearly 2 in 5 Americans (39%) say they do or will rely on Social Security for a substantial portion of their retirement income and 4 out of 5 expect it to be part of their retirement income.